-We browsed through reviews and found that opinions on this product vary greatly.
+We browsed through hundreds of Pure Sleep reviews and found that opinions on this product vary greatly.
 Pure Sleep either seems to score five stars and comments like “life-changing” or one star and comments like “it doesn’t work.”

 However, we need to bear in mind that this product is specifically designed to treat a cause of snoring that affects just over half of night time snorers.
 Therefore, if ALL snorers were to try it, only just over half of them would be satisfied with its results.

 We were concerned, though, about the number of times users complained about two other factors that go beyond the question of whether it will work or not.
 They seem to indicate that even people who could be helped by a product that works on the Pure Sleep Principle, and there are several, are not satisfied with Pure Sleep.

 - Pure Sleep designed by a dentist.
 If you don’t already have problems with your teeth, it’s safe to wear.
 If you do, consult your dentist first.

 - Pure Sleep is relatively affordable, though not the cheapest, and the price for shipping handling is not high.

 - There are three settings for how it will hold your jaw and boil and bite materials ensure it will fit your teeth too.
 We like this dual customization strategy, but found that it also has its drawbacks.

 - Pure Sleep allows for more adjustments to get the right fit than some of the other mouthpieces we looked at.